yiyun-chu/yiyun-chu.github.io/_pages/research.md

 - **"The Impact of Piracy Quality on Box Office Revenue"** <br/>
 *Yi-Yun Chu, Brett Danaher, and Michael D. Smith* <br/>
-Presented at Statistical Challenges in Electronic Commerce Research, 2023 <br/>
+Presented at Statistical Challenges in Electronic Commerce Research 2023 <br/>
-Prepared to submit to Journal of Management Information Systems
+In preparation for submission to Journal of Management Information Systems